 Technological advances in the cruise industry are transforming the cruise experience for passengers; Cruise Arabia & Africa takes a look at six ‘smartship’ features introduced in recent years.

-Little concrete information about the new Seaside-class MSC cruise ships is known at this stage, however, so Cruise Arabia & Africa has examined some of the ‘smart features’ introduced throughout the global cruise fleet, to see what a new ship would need in terms of facilities and amenities to be considered the iPhone of the cruise industry.
+With this in mind, Cruise Arabia & Africa has examined some of the ‘smart features’ introduced throughout the global cruise fleet, to see what a new ship would need in terms of facilities and amenities to be considered the iPhone of the cruise industry.

 At its core, it comes down to doing things differently, thinking outside the box to provide an experience that is better than that offered by any other cruise line, or cruise ship.
 This has been done several times in the past, but it’s been some years since a truly extraordinary cruise ship was launched.

 SS Great Western was the first passenger ship with an iron hull and screw propellers, SS Columbia was the first to feature electric lights, SS Oceanic was the first to arrange passenger accommodations and public rooms in a way that made real sense at sea, RMS Titanic was the largest and most luxurious for her time, while jumping forward almost a century – Cunard Line’s current flagship Queen Mary 2 is the first hybrid cruise ship ocean liner that manages to retain the best elements of both for summer Atlantic crossings and winter grand voyages around the world.

 Oasis of the Seas and Allure of the Seas, Royal Caribbean’s sister ships, which are the largest passengers ships ever built, are technological wonders, but they’re not for everyone, because of their size.
 So what elements are needed for a smartship and which cruise lines currently come closest?

 Bells and whistles